Manuel-Kehl/Kupfer-Plugins/README.md

 ==============

 A place for collecting and publishing plugins that I have written for the super convenient "Kupfer" command launcher.
+To install a plugin just copy the corresponding py-File into `~/.local/share/kupfer/plugins/` and activate it in Kupfer's preferences.

 File to Clipboard
 -----------------